remy/remysharp.com/public/blog/scheduled-and-draft-11ty-posts.md

 ## Filtered collections

 11ty has a feature called collections.
 As you might imagine this are collections of content.
-For a the blog posts in Hylia, Andy's `.eleventy.js` config includes the following collection:
+To get the blog posts in Hylia, Andy's `.eleventy.js` config includes the following collection:

 ```js
 config.addCollection('posts', collection => {